SalvaPeris/SecureMicroservices/README.md

 ### Ocelot API Gateway
 Lastly, we are going to develop **Ocelot API Gateway** and make secure protected API resources over the Ocelot API Gateway with transferring **JWT web tokens**.
 Also over these picture, we have also apply the **claim based authentications**.

-## Installation
-Follow these steps to get your development environment set up:
-1. Check All projects run profiles.
-One by one Right Click the project file, open Properties window and check the debug section.
-Launch Profile should be the "Project" and App URLs should be the same as big picture.
-2. For all projects, one by one, Set a Startup project and see the Run profile on the Run button.
-Change the default running profile to IIS Express to Project name.
-3. Multiple startup projects.
-Right click the solution, open Properties, and set Multiple startup project and Start all 4 application click apply and ok.
-4. Now you can run the overall application with Click Start button or F5.
-You will see 4 project console window and 1 chrome window for client application.

 * **Movies.Client -> https://localhost:5002/**
 * **Movies.API -> https://localhost:5001/**